 - revitalising our customer experience through in-sourcing of key customer facing functions, including sales, customer services, retail stores, collections as well as HR, IT and other central functions.
-Since October 2018, we have hired and trained more than 400 new front-line eir customer care agents across our three care hubs in Sligo, Cork and Limerick and transferred 220 staff from our outsourcing company over to eir; - simplifying and improving our bundled offering, making it easier for our customers to select our product offering, whilst our sales staff can more efficiently identify the most suitable packages;
+We are focused on delivering excellent customer service as we continue to invest in our people, processes and systems, putting the customer at the centre of everything we do.
+We currently have the highest Customer Effort Scores ever recorded for eir, as well as the lowest volume of complaints to eir ever recorded by ComReg since records began in 2015.
+We have established a new Sales Value Management team to proactively contact customers with the best offers available to them, and we have brought all of our retail stores in house including 28 stores previously outsourced by a third party.
+Since October 2018, we have directly hired and trained hundreds of new customer care agents across four customer care hubs in Sligo, Cork, Limerick, and most recently Waterford, and transferred 220 agents directly to eir from a previous third party contractor; - simplifying and improving our bundled offering, making it easier for our customers to select our product offering, whilst our sales staff can more efficiently identify the most suitable packages;